 “Wasn’t I great on Tuesday?”

 “You were incredible, but don’t let it go to your head.
-As you know in fashion, one day you’re in and next day you’re out.”
+As you know, quoting Heidi Klum aged 3, ‘In fashion, one day you’re in and the next day you’re out.’”

 “Are we a fashion band?”

 “That’s why you and Mike wore bow ties.
 That was so cute.”

 “Okay, Tim.
 I gotta go talk with John.
 Thanks for being my brother again.”

 “I guess I had forgotten but I’m back now.”